 This is a special award for those Coffee Spots which don’t quite fit into the other categories, but which nonetheless I absolutely love…

 Finally, this is the only award not decided by me.
-It’s given to the Coffee Spot which received the greatest number of views (according to JetPack) in the calendar year 2015.
-Since the Awards are meant to recognise what’s happened on the Coffee Spot in 2015, I’ve decided to exclude Coffee Spots published in previous years, a tricky call since 12 of the 20 most popular Coffee Spots (by views) in 2015 were published in previous years!
+It’s given to the Coffee Spot which received the greatest number of views (according to JetPack) in this calendar year.
+Since the Awards are meant to recognise what’s happened on the Coffee Spot this year, I’ve decided to exclude Coffee Spots published in previous years.

 Make sure you check back on New Year’s Day to see who has won!